alexisligon/homework1/README.md

 I added a title to the webpage, changing it from a generic 'website' to 'Horiseon' after the company.

-Instead of a plethora of <divs>, I changed the approriate <divs> to <header>, <footer>, <section>, and <aside>.
+Instead of a plethora of divs, I changed the approriate divs to header, footer, section, and aside.

-I added an id attribute to the 'search-engine-optimization' <section> in order for the link in the header to function properly.
+I added an id attribute to the 'search-engine-optimization' section in order for the link in the header to function properly.

 I commented on all changed code.